 My mother can be a fun and funny person, who likes to laugh and make crafty things and read stories and do puzzles.
 Sometimes, though, she gets a bit blue … her lost memory loss, her arthritic knee, her absent friends, and so on.
 I understand that she is dealing with a lot of loss, but it is frustrating when she cannot shift her mindset.
 Her doctor tried to convince her that she could look at this as a time to relax and to be thankful for what she has.
-I’ve tried to convince her of that, as have others.
-But to no avail – the hope is that she is distracted by something entertaining that takes her mind off her problems.
+I’ve also tried to convince her of that, as have others.
+But to no avail – I live in hope that she gets distracted by something entertaining that takes her mind off her problems.

 My challenge is that, while I try to stay upbeat, I’m still nursing some frustration at the changes in my life.
 Mom’s discontent is contagious and I soon find myself annoyed with my own losses.
 This feeling is made worse since I know that I have been very fortunate to have such good and accommodating colleagues and friends who have been fantastic through the past couple of years.
 So, essentially, I become annoyed with Mom, frustrated with the situation, impatient for change and ungrateful to those who have been generous to me – yikes!